malramsay64/personal_site/content/post/ideas/Compiling_LaTeX_on_Travis.md

 With a LaTeX distribution that is suitable for CI in [Tectonic], how do I actually use Travis CI?

+This is a complicated process, which took me 81 attempts to get right.
+I hope this guide helps you in making significantly fewer than me.
+The outline of the steps is below.
+The first three are configuring and linking your accounts on GitHub and Travis.
+The rest of the steps are explained in more detail in the rest of this document.

 1. Create a public repository on GitHub.
 Travis CI only works with GitHub and while it does work with private repositories they requires a paid account with Travis.
 2. Using your GitHub account, sign in to [GitHub][travis-ci app] and add the Travis CI app to the